To not bury the lede, we finally have our first new value for the OEIS sequence A000769:And its corollary A000755.

 crawlers in the Game of Life.
 The kernel itself is too revolting to

-make public, but the supporting LifeStateCU
+make public, but the supporting LifeStateCU code may be useful for

 others.
 (This could be seen as the first step in a GPU version of